To the Members

-Your Company has been sending reminders to those Members having unpaid/unclaimeddividends before transfer of such dividend(s) to IEPF.
+The Company has been sending reminders to those Members having unpaid/unclaimeddividends before transfer of such dividend(s) to IEPF.
 Details of the unpaid/ unclaimeddividend are also uploaded on the Company's website i.e. www.fdcindia.com.

-Members who have not encashed their dividend pertaining to Final Dividend 2011-2012and onwards are advised to write to the Company immediately for claimingdividends declared by the Company.
+The Members who have not encashed their dividend pertaining to Final Dividend2013-2014 and onwards are advised to write to the Company immediately for claimingdividends declared by the Company.

-Environment Health and Safety are a part of the Management responsibilities andconcerns.
-Your Company has been providing various kinds of medical assistance to thefamilies of its employees.
-Periodic health checkups are also carried out for all theemployees.
+The Environment Health and Safety are a part of the Management responsibilities andconcerns.
+The Company has been providing various kinds of medical assistance to theemployees and their families.
+Periodic health checkups are carried out for all theemployees.
 Employees are also educated on safety and precautionary measures to beundertaken on their job.

 There are no significant or material orders passed by any regulatory tribunal or courtthat would impact the going concern status of the Company and its future operations.